iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 ## More on Mentorship: Introduction to Tanay

 While all this was going on, I came to know about [Tanay Pratap](https://www.twitter.com/tanaypratap).
 I joined his telegram group called Team Tanay.
 Tanay works at Microsoft and has been teaching code to students on YouTube.
-More importantly, he genuinely cared about the student's future and gave really helpful advice.
+More importantly, he genuinely cared about the student's future and shared really helpful advice on telegram and twitter.
 I instantly noticed that this is a great source of guidance.

 I kept reading whatever he was sharing on Instagram or Telegram and took whatever I can.
-It was not a direct one to one interaction at this time.
+It was not a direct one-to-one interaction at this time.
 I was just observing him closely.
 For example, this picture was set as a group logo and I thought that this book must be good since he likes it so much to put on the group logo.

 ![tanay](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/from-nothing-to-hashnode/tanay.jpeg)